Nukesor/webhook-server/README.md

 - `basic_auth_password (null)` Your password if you want to do basic auth.
 - `secret (null)` A secret for authentication via payload signature verification.
 Check the `Building a request` section for more information on signature headers.
 Can be, for instance, be created with `pwgen 25 1`
 - `basic_auth_and_secret (false)` By default it's only required to authenticate via BasicAuth OR signature authentication.
 If you want to be super safe, set this to true to require both.
 - `webhooks` A list of webhooks.
-Such a webhook looks like this:
+The whole thing looks pretty much like this:

 ```
+webhooks:
   -
     name: 'ls'
     command: '/bin/ls {{param1}} {{param2}}'